TRS Information for School Board Members

 If you have questions about TRS or if you would like more information about promoting its value in your district, please email us at Ask TRS.
 Together, we can achieve the TRS mission: To promote long-term financial security for our members while proactively maintaining the stability of the system.

 Links and resources

-- • 2020 NIRS Report on Economic Benefit of Public Pension Dollars in Small Towns and
+2022 Report: Economic Benefit of Public Pension Dollars in Rural America

 TRS laws, rules, and policies are the basis for the information provided in this section.
 Questions of interpretation will be resolved by application of those laws, rules, and policies.